 Camp Fire lasers and other beliefs rooted in vulnerability

 As the Camp Fire burned last November, a startling conspiracy theory spread with the flames that added a sci-fi element to the real-life terror and chaos on the Ridge—that the blaze was intentionally started by blue laser beams fired from helicopters, specifically targeting homes and vehicles.

-The masterminds behind this terrible act, depending on which YouTube video you watch or whom you talk to, could be anything from the Rothschilds to Big Cannabis corporations to Satan himself.
+The masterminds behind this terrible act, depending on which YouTube video you watch or with whom you talk, could be anything from the Rothschilds to Big Cannabis corporations to Satan himself.
 But by far, the suspect most often named is the U.S. government.

 Fueled by doctored or improperly identified photos and pseudo-scientific “experts” sharing their “evidence,” the laser theory is still being propagated via far-right bloggers, conservative fringe talk radio and, most effectively, YouTube.
 In one video posted just days after the fire started titled “Genocidal California Fire Operations"—which garnered tens of thousands of views before being taken down just last week—an unidentified female narrator shared aerial videos of Paradise after the town burned.